hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 ~~~
 {: .output}

-To interact with the instance, the commands `exec` and `shell` available.
+To interact with the instance, the commands `exec` and `shell` are available.
 The instance must be referred as
 `instance://name`.
 For example, to open a shell inside the CentOS instance:
 ```bash